jdkelly951/trifecta/README.md

 # Trifecta Study Suite

-Static Trifecta Study Suite lives in `docs/` so it can be hosted via GitHub Pages or any static host.
+Offline-first CompTIA prep app that lives entirely in `docs/`, making it perfect for GitHub Pages or any static host.
+Install it like a PWA and it behaves like a native study tool on your phone.

 ## Quick Start
 1. **Validate question banks** – `make check`